bocodigitalmedia/boco-mdd-jasmine-core/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Boco Digital Media
+Copyright (c) 2015 Christian Bradley, Boco Digital Media, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal